muhammadahmadr704-sys/nlp-language-models/README.md

 # Natural Language Processing & Language Models

-Coursework project covering **neural machine translation, BERT-based sentiment analysis, natural language generation, social-media modelling, and T5-based summarisation and text generation**.

 ## Overview

-This repository contains the reports and Jupyter notebooks developed for the **Neural Networks and NLP** module at Queen Mary University of London.

-The coursework explored a range of core and modern NLP methods, including:
+This repository contains the reports and Jupyter notebooks for a range of core and modern NLP methods, including:

 - Vietnamese-to-English neural machine translation
 - Encoder-decoder models with attention